How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 Kernel Security Check Failure

 Step 3.
-Double-click to preview the files listed after the scan.
+Double-click to preview the files listed after scanning.

 Kernel Security Check Failure